 what types of insurance do residential care centers need?

 General Liability Insurance

-General Liability insurance cover medical expenses and attorney fees which result from bodily injuries and property damage that your company or organization could be legally responsible for.
+General Liability covers medical expenses and attorney fees which result from bodily injuries and property damage that your facility or organization could be legally responsible for.

 Professional Liability Insurance